Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

    changes, the old log SHOULD stay operational long enough for all users to complete their monitoring of it (keeping in mind that some users may be offline for a significant amount of time).

+Placing a tombstone entry for each key in the old log gives users a clear indication as to which log contains the most recent version of a key and prevents them from incorrectly accepting a stale version if the new log rejects a search query.

+## Obscuring Update Rate

+While the protocol already prevents outside observers from determining the total number of key-value pairs stored by a server, some applications may also wish to obscure the frequency of updates.
+Revealing the frequency of updates may make it possible to deduce the total size of the tree, or it may expose sensitive information about an application's usage patterns.
+However, fully hiding the frequency of updates is impossible with any hash-based KT construction.
+Instead, an application may pad real updates with "fake" random updates, such that the update rate measured by observers is fixed to an arbitrary upper-bound value.

+The service provider produces a fake update by first choosing three random
+values: one to represent the VRF output of the key being updated, one to represent the commitment to the update, and one which will be the seed for generating a new stand-in value in the prefix tree.
+It then traverses the prefix tree according to the random VRF output, and replaces the first stand-in value it reaches with the one generated from the chosen seed.
+Note that this means that fake updates don't affect a leaf of the prefix tree.
+Finally, the service provider adds a new entry to the log tree with the random commitment value and the updated prefix tree root.

+The VRF output and commitment value can be chosen randomly, instead of being computed with the actual VRF or commitment scheme, because the server will never be required to actually open either of these values.
+No legitimate search for a key will ever terminate at this entry in the log.

 # Security Considerations